The Future of the National Flood Insurance Program

 Will Flood Insurance Survive?

-The National Flood Insurance Program (NFIP) is once again facing an uncertain future, with a looming September deadline to reauthorize its funding.[1]
 For those who have watched this drama unfold over the years, the threat of the NFIP lapsing is nothing new.
-Still, the stakes feel especially high this time, as more Americans than ever rely on flood insurance to protect their homes and livelihoods.
+However, with the ongoing government shutdown and the fact that more Americans than ever rely on flood insurance to protect their homes and livelihoods, the stakes have never been higher.

 A Brief History of the NFIP